nanoporetech/epi2me-api/README.md

 Flat folder structure:
 ```
 ├── inputFolder
-├── *.fast5
+|   ├── *.fast5
 ```

 The metrichor api supports both folder structures as input.
-If the uploadedFolder or the outputFolder are subdirectories of the input folder, they will be excluded.
+If the uploadedFolder or the outputFolder are subdirectories of the input folder, the .fast5 files they contain will be excluded.

 ##### Step 2: Uploaded
 Once a file has been successfully uploaded, it will be moved to the uploadedFolder.
 The batched folder structure is maintained: